Technical “How-To’s”

 View your Kubernetes Events in observIQ

-After a few minutes, you’ll start to see Kubernetes Events on the observIQ Explore page.
+After a few minutes, you’ll see Kubernetes Events on the observIQ Explore page.
 The messages will be typed as k8s.events.

-Opening up one of the k8s.events, you can see parsed JSON object, as well as useful labels and metadata that have been automatically added to the event to help correlate to a specific application.
+Opening up one of the k8s.events, you can see parsed JSON objects and valuable labels and metadata that have been automatically added to the event to help correlate to a specific application.

 Kubernetes event in with Kubernetes Labels and Metadata